yusefmosiah/Choir.chat/docs/levels/level1.md

 *   **The Currency of a Data Marketplace:** CHIP tokens are the *exclusive currency* for accessing and transacting with the valuable, human-generated data within the Choir platform, creating a demand-driven data marketplace.
 *   **A Driver of Network Effects and Value Accrual:** The CHIP token economy is designed to create powerful network effects, driving user engagement, data creation, AI improvement, and sustainable token value accrual.

-## The FQAHO Contract: Governing a Dynamic Data Marketplace
+## The Dynamic Contract: Governing a Data Marketplace

-The Fractional Quantum Anharmonic Oscillator (FQAHO) contract, implemented on the Sui blockchain, is the **economic heart of the Choir data marketplace**.
+The dynamic contract, implemented on the Sui blockchain, is the **economic heart of the Choir data marketplace**.
 It provides a dynamic and nuanced mechanism for:

-*   **Stake Pricing and Value Discovery:** The FQAHO model dynamically determines the stake price for contributing to threads, reflecting the evolving value of knowledge and user attention within the ecosystem.
+*   **Stake Pricing and Value Discovery:** The model dynamically determines the stake price for contributing to threads, reflecting the evolving value of knowledge and user attention within the ecosystem.
-*   **Data Access and Contribution Pricing:** The FQAHO contract governs the "price of data" within each thread.
+*   **Data Access and Contribution Pricing:** The contract governs the "price of data" within each thread.
 Users "pay" CHIP tokens (stake) to contribute to threads, and this contribution can be seen as a *price for accessing and adding value to the data within that thread*.
-*   **Incentivizing Quality and Salience:** The FQAHO contract, through its integration with the novelty and citation reward mechanisms, incentivizes users and AI agents to create *high-quality, novel, and salient contributions* that are valuable for AI training and knowledge building.
+*   **Incentivizing Quality and Salience:** The contract, through its integration with the novelty and citation reward mechanisms, incentivizes users and AI agents to create *high-quality, novel, and salient contributions* that are valuable for AI training and knowledge building.
-*   **Decentralized Governance and Economic Evolution:** The FQAHO contract is designed to be *governed by CHIP token holders*, allowing the community to democratically shape the rules of the data marketplace and evolve the economic model over time.
+*   **Decentralized Governance and Economic Evolution:** The contract is designed to be *governed by CHIP token holders*, allowing the community to democratically shape the rules of the data marketplace and evolve the economic model over time.

 ## Reward Mechanisms: Fueling the AI Data Engine